-Given the multidimensional and complex problems and needs that each community and organisation is experiencing, we propose to approach this research in a flexible manner; however, we recognise that there will be some fundamental cross-cutting similarities for all partner organisations involved, as well as for the overall themes discussed by CICADA.
+Given the multidimensional and complex problems and needs that each community and organisation is experiencing, we approach this research in a flexible manner; however, we recognise that there will be some fundamental cross-cutting similarities for all partner organisations involved, as well as for the overall themes discussed by CICADA.

 ‘Knowledge dialogues’ between indigenous partners, academics and other actors in the society is an ongoing mutual learning process.
 It aims to foster the social construction of knowledge through diverse types of exchange.
 Ideas, feelings, images, beliefs, concepts, strategies, stories, expectations and experiences are the substrate for creating newer, richer ways of looking at regional scale issues such as those convened by CICADA: co-management regimes, customary tenures, violence, criminalization and dispute resolution, and local livelihoods and food sovereignty.
 Knowledge dialogues is a creative, equitable way in which different cultures can find common grounds for understanding problems that affect both indigenous and western societies.
 Therefore a central goal for the experiences evolved during the participatory video and photo voice research theme is to craft the means for emerging synergies between different knowledges and ontologies.